python-gitlab/python-gitlab/docs/gl_objects/users.rst

 Current User
 ============

-Use the :class:`CurrentUser` object to get information about the currently logged-in user.
+Use the :class:`~gitlab.objects.CurrentUser` object to get information about the currently logged-in user.

+Use the :class:`~gitlab.objects.CurrentUserKey` objects to manage user keys.

+To create :class:`~gitlab.objects.CurrentUserKey` objects use the :attr:`gitlab.objects.CurrentUser.keys <CurrentUser.keys>` manager.

 Examples
 --------